openvinotoolkit/openvino/docs/install_guides/pypi-openvino-dev.md

 | [Post-Training Optimization Tool](https://docs.openvinotoolkit.org/latest/pot_README.html)| `pot` |**Post-Training Optimization Tool** allows you to optimize trained models with advanced capabilities, such as quantization and low-precision optimizations, without the need to retrain or fine-tune models.
 Optimizations are also available through the [API](https://docs.openvinotoolkit.org/latest/pot_compression_api_README.html).                                            |
 | [Model Downloader and other Open Model Zoo tools](https://docs.openvinotoolkit.org/latest/omz_tools_downloader.html)| `omz_downloader` <br> `omz_converter` <br> `omz_quantizer` <br> `omz_info_dumper`| **Model Downloader** is a tool for getting access to the collection of high-quality and extremely fast pre-trained deep learning [public](https://docs.openvinotoolkit.org/latest/omz_models_group_public.html) and [Intel](https://docs.openvinotoolkit.org/latest/omz_models_group_intel.html)-trained models.
 These free pre-trained models can be used to speed up the development and production deployment process without training your own models.
 The tool downloads model files from online sources and, if necessary, patches them to make them more usable with Model Optimizer.
 A number of additional tools are also provided to automate the process of working with downloaded models:<br> **Model Converter** is a tool for converting Open Model Zoo models that are stored in an original deep learning framework format into the Inference Engine Intermediate Representation (IR) using Model Optimizer. <br> **Model Quantizer** is a tool for automatic quantization of full-precision models in the IR format into low-precision versions using the Post-Training Optimization Tool. <br> **Model Information Dumper** is a helper utility for dumping information about the models to a stable, machine-readable format.

-**Developer package** also provides the **runtime package** installed as a dependency.
-The runtime package includes the following components:
+> **NOTE**: The developer package also installs the OpenVINO™ runtime package as a dependency.

+**The runtime package installs the following components:**

 | Component                                                                                           | Description                                                                                                                                                                                                                                                                                                   |
 |-----------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | [Inference Engine](https://pypi.org/project/openvino)               | This is the engine that runs the deep learning model.
 It includes a set of libraries for an easy inference integration into your applications.                                                                                                                                                                                                |

 ## System Requirements
 The complete list of supported hardware is available in the [Release Notes](https://software.intel.com/content/www/us/en/develop/articles/openvino-relnotes.html#inpage-nav-8).